The Power Of A Teenager’s Pen

 An unemployed matriculant’s letter to the editor of the Weekend Argus laid bare the need for Personal Development and gave birth to the Emerging Leaders Institute!

 Instead of wallowing in her sadness, Tanya Van Aswegen, who had been job hunting for two years, penned her frustrations in an open letter.
 Disturbed by her story, the editor published the contents in his Editors Column.
 This is an extract of this determined young woman’s letter:

 “I can’t be employed because of my lack of experience.
 Employers designed questions to make me feel inferior.
 How am I going to gain experience if no one will give me the chance?
 Don’t they realise I’m only one in a million?
 Is there anyone out there willing to help me/us?”
 Weekend Argus, January 12, 2002, page 4.

-> Driven by his discovery and passion for youth empowerment, Henry identified inhibiting factors that negatively impact young people’s growth.
+Premised on his theological training, ministerial experiences and personal research, Henry unmasked sine qua non; something indispensable for the wealthy, yet regarded as a luxury among poor communities.
+Driven by his passion for youth empowerment, Henry identified inhibiting factors that negatively impact young people’s growth.

-> PROFESSIONALS AND HOUSEWIVES RESPONDED TO OUR ‘UNEMPLOYED MATRICULANTS’ ADVERT!
+PROFESSIONALS AND HOUSEWIVES RESPONDED TO OUR ‘UNEMPLOYED MATRICULANTS’ ADVERT!

 Although ‘UNEMPLOYED MATRICULANTS’ featured prominently in all our newspaper advertisements, applicants beyond our target market enrolled for our courses!